avinashganguri/universityportal1/index.md

 ## University Portal

-University Portal is a web based project which is a basic minimal attandance portal for a college/University.
+University Portal is a Servlet based Web project which is a basic minimal attandance portal for a College/University.

 • It can be used in an Intranet in a college/university and can be accessed by Student, Staff, Admin.